 Eggnog CookiesPrint Pin Rate

-- 3 3/4 cups almond flour (if not grain free / keto, use gluten-free flour blend)
+- 3 3/4 cups almond flour (or gluten-free flour blend)

-- 1/2 cup coconut flour (only use this if grain free / keto)
+- 1/2 cup coconut flour (only if using almond flour)

 - 1 tsp cream of tartar